This: I’m gonna be

 These people I love, and that love(d) me, often lacked the skills to educate me on how they needed to be loved, just as I failed to educate them.
 We just assume everyone knows what to do and if they don’t know we just assume they must not care.

-We assume our parents know how to love us, because youth is defined by an inability to discern between the hot stove and the cold heart.
+We assume our parents know how to love us, because youth is defined by an inability to discern the consequences of touching a hot stove or the cold heart.
 Unfortunately, too often successful parenting is defined by the art of coercion and we learn that is love.

 In our unskillfulness, our unquestioned loyalty belongs to our parents.
 There is no doubt of our parents’ love because we lack the wisdom, and experience to self-reflect, ask questions, or say no.